SatishJaiswalOZ/react-app-dotnetcore-api/bet-easy-react-app/README.md

 * Code Split
 * Accessibility
 * Cross Browser & Responsiveness
+* API call fetch only 5 items but if backend supports more then 5 items needs to be restricted at frontend
 * Best Practices for Production readiness
 * * https://create-react-app.dev/docs/production-build/
 * * https://reactjs.org/docs/optimizing-performance.html